natalieagus/50002/docs/Labs/lab4-part2.md

 15. `0xE`: LSB 16 bits of beta input buffer.
 This is a dff that's hardwired to reflect Mem[0x10]
 16. `0xF`: LSB 16 bits of beta output buffer.
 This is a dff that's hardwired to reflect Mem[0xC]

+We have also provided all this information in the repository's [readme](https://github.com/natalieagus/beta-fpga-starter).

 ### The `slowclk`